awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 You cannot use automated snapshots to migrate to new domains\.
 Automated snapshots are read\-only from within a given domain\.
 For migrations, you must use manual snapshots stored in your own repository \(an S3 bucket\)\.
 Standard S3 charges apply to manual snapshots\.

 **Tip**
-Some users find tools like the [Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/index.html) CLI convenient for index and snapshot management\.
-The Curator CLI offers advanced filtering functionality that can help simplify tasks on complex clusters\.
+Some users find tools like Curator convenient for index and snapshot management\.
+Curator offers advanced filtering functionality that can help simplify tasks on complex clusters\.

 **Topics**
 + [Manual Snapshot Prerequisites](#es-managedomains-snapshot-prerequisites)